 Navigating the HTML tree manually can be helpful for gathering data out of lists or tables, but these kinds of structures are usually buried deep in the tree.
-The find() and find_all() methods of the BeautifulSoup class identify tags that have distinctive characteristics, making it much easier to jump straight to a desired location in the HTML code.
-The find() method only returns the first tag that matches a given criteria, while find_all() returns a list of all matching tags.
+The find() and find\all() methods of the BeautifulSoup class identify tags that have distinctive characteristics, making it much easier to jump straight to a desired location in the HTML code.
+The find() method only returns the first tag that matches a given criteria, while find\all() returns a list of all matching tags.
 Tags can be matched by name, attributes, and/or text.

 '''

 Find the first tag in the soup.

 pig_soup.find(name='b')

 The Three Little Pigs

 Find all tags with a class attribute of 'pig'.

 Since 'class' is a Python keyword, use 'class' as the argument.

 pig_soup.find_all(class="pig")

-[Larry,,
+[Larry,,,

 Mo,

 Curly.]

-Find the first tag that matches several attributes. pig_soup.find(attrs={"class": "pig", "href": "http://example.com/mo"}) Mo '''
+Find the first tag that matches several attributes.

+pig_soup.find(attrs={"class": "pig", "href": "http://example.com/mo"})

+Mo

+Find the first tag whose text is 'Mo'.

+pig_soup.find(string='Mo')

+'Mo'

+The result is the actual string,

+so go up one level to get the tag.

+soup.find(string='Mo').parent

+Mo

+'''

-Problem 5.
-The file san_diego_weather.html contains the HTML source for an old page from Weather Underground.^a Write a function that reads the file and loads it into Beautiful-Soup.
+Problem 4.
+The file san\diego\weather.html contains the HTML source for an old page from Weather Underground.a.
+Write a function that reads the file and loads it into Beautiful-Soup.
 Return a list of the following tags: